wodosharlatan/API-Wrapper/README.md

 # License
-<ADD NAME HERE!> is released under the MIT License.
+wodosharlatanAPIwrapper is released under the MIT License.
 See <a href="https://github.com/wodosharlatan/API-Wrapper/edit/main/LICENSE">LICENSE</a> for details.